Is It Worth It to Repaint a Car? (25% Resale Value Rule)

 Frequently Asked Questions (FAQ)

-A: A professional repaint usually takes anywhere from 3 days to 2 weeks, depending on the shop’s schedule, the extent of bodywork, and the drying/curing time for the paint.
-A complex job with significant repairs could take longer.
+A professional repaint usually takes 3 days to 2 weeks, depending on the shop’s schedule, the extent of bodywork, and the paint’s drying and curing time.
+A complex job with significant repairs can take longer.

-A: Generally, a repaint of the exterior does not affect your car’s mechanical warranty.
-Some manufacturers may have specific guidelines regarding aftermarket modifications, but an exterior color change is usually not an issue.
-It’s always a good idea to clarify with your dealership if you have concerns.
+Generally, no. An exterior repaint does not affect your car’s mechanical warranty.
+Some manufacturers have specific guidelines about aftermarket modifications, but a color change alone is usually not an issue.
+Confirm with your dealership if you have concerns.

-Q4: What’s the difference between repainting and a “vinyl wrap”?
+What’s the difference between repainting and a vinyl wrap?

-A: Repainting is a permanent change to the car’s surface, involving liquid paint.
-A vinyl wrap is a large sticker made of vinyl film applied over the existing paint.
-Wraps are less permanent, can be removed, and are often less expensive than a high-quality repaint, but they may not last as long and can sometimes show imperfections from the underlying paint.
+Repainting permanently changes the car’s surface with liquid paint.
+A vinyl wrap is a large adhesive film applied over the existing paint — it’s removable, often cheaper than a high-quality repaint, but typically doesn’t last as long and can show imperfections in the paint underneath.